BeccaL95/website_1.0/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a Master's student pursuing my MSc in Psychology at the University of Vienna.
-I am interested in social neuroscience, especially in empathy and prosocial behavior as well as pain processing and how placebo/nocebo effects influence them.
+I recently finished my MSc in psychology at the Universty of Vienna & graduated with honors.
+In October 2023 my PhD journey starts.
+I am a PhD student in the "The Bingel Laboratory" (Translational Pain Research Unit).
+My interest include social neuroscience, especially empathy and prosocial behavior as well as pain processing and how placebo/nocebo effects influence them.
 {style="text-align: justify;"}